 - 1.1 Title.
 The Ordinance shall be known as the "City of the Village of Minnetonka Beach Zoning Ordinance" except as referred to herein, where it shall be known as "this ordinance." - 1.2 Statutory Authority.
-This ordinance is adopted pursuant to the authorization and policies for protection of water resources contained in Minnesota Statutes, Chapter 103F, for management of shoreland and floodplains contained in Minnesota Rules, Parts 6120.2500-6120.3900, and by the planning and zoning enabling legislation in Minnesota Statutes, Chapter 462.
-This ordinance is enacted pursuant to the authority granted by the Municipal Planning Act.
-Minnesota Statutes, Sections 462.351 to 462.363.
+This ordinance is adopted pursuant to the authorization and policies for protection of water resources contained in Minnesota Statutes, Chapter 103F, for management of shoreland contained in Minnesota Rules, Parts 6120.2500-6120.3900, and by the planning and zoning enabling legislation in Minnesota Statutes, Chapter 462.

-1.3 Ordinance Purpose.
+1.3 Purpose.

-- 1.3.1 This ordinance is adopted for the following purposes: - A. To implement the policies of the City's Comprehensive Plan; - B. To protect the public health, safety, and general welfare of the community and its people through the establishment of regulations governing development and use; - C. To promote orderly development and redevelopment; - D. To protect established use areas as defined herein; - E. To provide adequate light, air, and convenience of access to property; - F. To prevent congestion in the public right-of-way; - G. To prevent overcrowding of land and undue concentration of structures by regulating land, buildings, yards, and allowed residential densities; - H. To provide for compatibility of land uses throughout the City; - To preserve and enhance the quality of surface waters, conserve economic and natural environmental values, and provide for the wise use of waters and related land resources by regulating Shoreland development; - J. To provide for administration and enforcement of this ordinance; - K. To provide for amendments; - L. To prescribe penalties for violation of such regulations; and - M. To define powers and duties of the City staff, the Board of Adjustment and Appeals, the Planning Commission, and the City Council in relation to the Zoning Ordinance. - 1.3.21.4 Minimum Requirements.
-In their interpretation and application, the provisions of this ordinance shall be held as the minimum requirements for the promotion of public health, safety, and welfare. - 1.5 Effective date.
+- 1.3.1 This ordinance is adopted for the following purposes: - A. To implement the policies of the City's Comprehensive Plan; - B. To protect the public health, safety, and general welfare of the community and its people through the establishment of regulations governing development and use; - C. To promote orderly development and redevelopment; - D. To protect established use areas as defined herein; - E. To provide adequate light, air, and convenience of access to property; - F. To prevent congestion in the public right-of-way; - G. To prevent overcrowding of land and undue concentration of structures by regulating land, buildings, yards, and allowed residential densities; - H. To provide for compatibility of land uses throughout the City; - To preserve and enhance the quality of surface waters, conserve economic and natural environmental values, and provide for the wise use of waters and related land resources by regulating Shoreland development; - J. To provide for administration and enforcement of this ordinance; - K. To provide for amendments; - L. To prescribe penalties for violation of such regulations; and - M. To define powers and duties of the City staff, the Board of Adjustment and Appeals, the Planning Commission, and the City Council in relation to the Zoning Ordinance.

+1.4 Minimum Requirements.

+In their interpretation and application, the provisions of this ordinance shall be held as the minimum requirements for the promotion of public health, safety, and welfare.

+1.5 Effective date.
 This ordinance shall be effective on and after December 3, 2017.
 The adoption of this ordinance shall not be construed to confer any protected legal status on uses in existence prior to the effective date that did not conform to previous ordinance provisions.
 Uses that were illegal under previous ordinance provisions shall not be converted to a legal non-conforming use by reason of adoption of this ordinance.